Several YouTube videos apparently show corn being popped by the radiation from an array of cellphones.

 Although the videos may look authentic, the apparent results are due to clever video editing or other trickery.

 In fact, it has now been revealed that the videos are a form or “viral” advertising for Cardo Bluetooth headsets.
-Yet another YouTube video “owning up” to the prank is now available:
+Yet another YouTube video “owning up” to the prank was later published, although it ha snow been removed.

-A disclaimer at the end of the video states:
+A disclaimer at the end of the video stated:

 The content of the initial video is merely a fictitious and humorous optical illusion designed for entertainment.
 Nothing in the video implies that mobile phones can make popcorn.